Written by Medicover Team and Medically Reviewed by Dr Lavanya Garapati, Hematologist

 Let's raise awareness and reduce the stigma experienced by families with sickle cell disease!
 Most people are unaware that they have sickle cell trait since the symptoms are usually overlooked.
 That is why it is critical to get tested.

-Get A Second OpinionThe concern now is: Can sickle cell be reversed?
+Get Second OpinionThe concern now is: Can sickle cell be reversed?

 Currently, there is no cure for sickle cell disease.
 Some children with the disease have been successfully treated with few procedures.
-This approach, though, is not done very often because of the significant risks involved.
-Let’s know in detail about the disease.
+This approach, however, is not undertaken very often due to the significant risks involved.
+Let’s learn more about the disease in detail.

 What is Sickle Cell Anemia?